 SHMI research and development

-Reports and further analyses carried out by NHS Digital on the SHMI are published on the SHMI research and development page, along with a methodology development log which contains comments raised on the SHMI methodology and NHS Digital's response to these.
+Reports and further analyses carried out by NHS England on the SHMI are published on the SHMI research and development page, along with a methodology development log which contains comments raised on the SHMI methodology and the response to these.

 We welcome further comments on the SHMI, and suggestions for improvement can be sent to firstname.lastname@example.org.